evidentlyai/evidently/docs/book/README.md

 Evidently helps evaluate and test data and ML model quality throughout the model lifecycle.

-Evidently has a modular approach with 3 components: **Reports**, **Test Suites**, and **Monitoring Dashboard**.
-These interfaces cover alternative usage scenarios: from  visual analysis to automated pipeline testing and continuous monitoring.
+Evidently has a modular approach with 3 components: **Reports**, **Test Suites**, and a **Monitoring Dashboard**.
+These interfaces cover alternative usage scenarios: from  ad hoc analysis to automated pipeline testing and continuous monitoring.

 Evidently has a simple, declarative API and a library of in-built metrics, tests, and visualizations.